wchadjohnson/monthly-venmo/README.md

   <img src="./images/telegram-screenshot.png" width="60%"/>
 </div>

 This is a Python script which runs once a month and sends Venmo payments.
-And it notifies you via Telegram when the requests were sent.
+It can notify you via Telegram when the payments are sent.

 There is also a second script — `health.py` — which runs once a week on Sundays to ensure everything is working as expected.